by John Salt - May 2019

 I use both methods depending on when I clean the tip.
 While working and actively soldering, brass shavings work the best I find.
 They don't pull a bunch of heat from the soldering tip like the damp sponge will.

 For final cleaning however before (or immediately after) I turn the iron/solder station off, passing the tip through the wet sponge several times does a really good job of cleaning.
 The tip is spotless afterward with no flux residue remaining.

-Some suggest to coat the solder tip with solder at this time to protect the iron plating from oxidation, but I've never understood that reasoning and never do it myself.
-After all, the tip still has a thin layer of solder on it after you wipe it through either a sponge or brass shavings; why introduce more?
-Your call if you want to coat the tip in solder or not before turning it off.
+It won't hurt to coat the solder tip with a layer of solder at this time to protect the iron plating from oxidation before powering off the iron.
+After cleaning the tip, it certainly will still have a thin layer of protective solder on it; but adding a little more solder to the tip will protect the iron plating layer a little better.
+Your call if you want to coat the tip in extra solder before turning it off.

 NEVER file or sand a soldering tip to clean it, or reshape it.